 1. You can't try 'cheap and cheerful'

-Unfortunately, you get what you pay for in the current market place and if you’re going to make all this effort, it may as well be effective for your pooch too without costing you the farm.
+Look for company brands that are transparent and willing to share their process and effectiveness.
+If you’re going to make all this effort, it may as well be effective for your pooch too without costing you the farm.

 2. Go organic

 Certified organic is always best as you’re not ingesting pesticides, fungicides, herbicides, heavy metals, or solvents.

 You also want a product that is pure and without fillers.